 - Priority 1 Children who are or were in the care of a local authority.
-Please see note 1. - Priority 2Children who have a sibling (brother or sister) at the school (or in the case of an infant school, the linked junior school) when that child is due to start school.
+Please see note 1. - Priority 2 Children who have a sibling (brother or sister) at the school (or in the case of an infant school, the linked junior school) when that child is due to start school.
 Please see note 4. - Priority 3 Children at the infant school linked with the junior school. - Priority 4 Children who live closest to the school, measured in kilometres in a straight line (as the crow flies).

-- Children with statements of special educational needs are dealt with under the terms of the Education Act 1996 and are not referred to in the above criteria.
-Children with a statement of special educational needs or EHC plan will be offered a place at the school that is named on their statement. - 2.
+- 1. Children with EHC plans are dealt with under the terms of the Children and Families Act 2014 and are not processed under the above criteria.
+Children with EHC plans will be offered a place at the school that is named on their plan. - 2.
 A looked-after child is a child who is or was: - in the care of a local authority; or - being provided with accommodation by a local authority under their social services functions (see the definition in Section 22(1) of the Children Act 1989).